pivotal/docs-tap/scc/tbs.md

 # Tanzu Build Service (TBS) Integration

-By default, the Out of the Box supply chains (`ootb-supply-chain-*`) in TAP make use of Tanzu Build Service (TBS) for building container images out of source code.
+By default, the Out of the Box supply chains (`ootb-supply-chain-*`) in Tanzu Application Platform make use of Tanzu Build Service (TBS) for building container images out of source code.

-To tweak its behavior, a **platform operator** is able of configuring via `tap-values`:
+You can configure a **platform operator** by using `tap-values`:

-1. the default container image registry where application images should be pushed to
+1. The default container image registry where application images must be
+   pushed:

     ```yaml
     ootb_supply_chain_basic: